What is a polynya?

 Narwhals (Photo by Mario Cyr)

-A polynya, pronounced “pol-en-ya,” is a large area of open water surrounded on all sides by sea ice.
-Simply put, it’s a big hole in sea ice.
-But its purpose and how it comes to be is much more complex than its appearance suggests.
-In total, Canada’s Arctic contains 23 polynyas.
+A polynya, pronounced “pol-en-ya,” is a large, naturally occurring area of open water surrounded on all sides by sea ice.
+But its function and how it is formed are much more complex than its appearance suggests.
+In Canada’s Arctic, there are 23 locations where these areas of open water occur.

 How are polynyas formed?

+Polynyas are formed in two ways, both of which involve heat.
+A sensible heat polynya is created when warmer water rises to the surface of the ocean, keeping the temperature of the surface water at or above zero degrees and preventing ice from forming.
 The other way a polynya is formed is when wind or ocean currents move a portion of sea ice away from a fixed point, such as a coastline.
 This polynya, called a latent heat polynya, is considered the area between the broken off portion and the fixed point.
+Polynyas vary in size, and the size of each polynya varies over the seasons.

 How does a hole in a chunk of ice help marine life?

+Many Arctic species are adapted to sea ice environments, but as ice forms across much of the Arctic Ocean in the winter, species that rely on open water to survive become concentrated at and dependent on polynyas.
 The open water within the polynyas is one of the most productive ecosystems in the Arctic, as their warmer water temperatures house plankton for Arctic cod to consume.
 With a bounty of fresh cod within a flipper’s reach, narwhal, whales and walruses are able to feed on the fish.
 Polar bears often hunt for seals along the ice edge of polynyas.
+The richness of these polynyas supports the entire Arctic ecosystem; loss of polynyas would have negative consequences across the Arctic.

 How is NCC protecting this habitat?

-These waters will be added to the Tallurutiup Imanga – Lancaster Sound National Marine Conservation Area.
-This region includes the Lancaster Sound polynya, a latent heat polynya that supports an incredible biodiversity region.
-It is home to species such as polar bears, seals, narwhals, belugas and bowhead whales.
-It also serves as a migratory route for marine mammal species, such as bowhead whales, narwhal and killer whales and sea birds species, such as black-legged kittiwake.
+Conservation of polynyas is critical in supporting the wildlife and humans that depend on them.
+Tallurutiup Imanga is an area north of Baffin Island that contains a latent heat polynya, making it one of the Arctic’s most biologically productive marine areas.
+The area is home to species such as polar bears, seals, narwhals, belugas and bowhead whales.
+It also serves as a migratory route for marine mammals, such as bowhead whales, narwhals and sea birds species, such as black-legged kittiwake.